partialint/machine_learning-final_project/README.md

 └── README.md

+For convenience, we have also uploaded this database.
+So you don't need to download it.

 ### 2.2.
 Dependencies

 All required Python libraries for this project are listed in the `requirements.txt` file.
 They can be installed using the following command: